CrowdDynamicsLab/stackoverflow-stream/README.md

 ## `extract-sequences` tool

 The `extract-sequences` tool is designed to extract action sequences from a repacked StackExchange community dump.
+Have a look at the [StackExchange data dump readme][stackexchange-readme] for more info about the things I'm referring to below (like `PostHistoryTypeId`).

 It currently extracts the following action types (listed below with their id):

 1. post question
 2. post answer